meihodoliving/test/README.md

 # 🏔️ Aso Cultural Resort Homepage

-A beautiful, responsive homepage for a cultural resort located in the volcanic wonderland of Mount Aso, Kumamoto Prefecture, Japan.
+A beautiful, responsive static homepage for a cultural resort located in the volcanic wonderland of Mount Aso, Kumamoto Prefecture, Japan.

 ## ✨ Features

+- **Pure HTML/CSS**: No JavaScript dependencies - perfect for static hosting
 - **Responsive Design**: Optimized for all devices from mobile to desktop
 - **Modern UI/UX**: Clean, elegant design with Japanese cultural elements
-- **Interactive Elements**: Smooth scrolling, animations, and hover effects
+- **CSS-only Interactions**: Smooth animations, hover effects, and mobile navigation
 - **Cultural Focus**: Showcases traditional Japanese experiences and hospitality
-- **Performance Optimized**: Fast loading with efficient CSS and JavaScript
+- **Performance Optimized**: Lightning-fast loading with minimal dependencies
+- **Static Hosting Ready**: Perfect for GitHub Pages, Vercel, Netlify, and more

 ## 🎌 Design Highlights